Cyril Ramaphosa: South Africa president's fate in hands of the ANC

 The president said the $580,000 had come from the sale of buffalo, but the panel, headed by a former chief justice, said it had "substantial doubt" about whether a sale took place.

-But the ANC leaders could instruct its MPs to back Mr Ramaphosa, when the issue is due to be discussed by parliament on Tuesday.
+South Africa has strict rules on holding foreign currency, which say that it must be deposited with an authorised dealer such as a bank with 30 days.
+It appears as though the president may have broken those rules.

-The scandal is especially damaging for the president because he came to power vowing to clear up the corruption which had dogged the country under his predecessor, Jacob Zuma.
+Furthermore, if the money was from selling buffalo as he declared, this money should have been declared, rather than kept in cash.

-The ANC remains deeply divided between supporters of Mr Zuma and those who back Mr Ramaphosa.
+The president is under pressure from his rivals within the ANC, as well as the opposition, to resign.
+The party remains deeply divided between supporters of Mr Zuma and those who back Mr Ramaphosa.